 Roald Dahl is one of the most celebrated authors of kids books, and with great reason.
 Many of his books are classics.
 Many cite Willy Wonka and the Chocolate Factory as his best book.
 While that is a close second, I loved James and The Giant Peach the most.
 There was just something about being taken away across the world in a giant piece of fruit.
 I read this book over and over again.
 The funny thing about this was that I never even saw the movie.
 I think I heard it wasn’t all that great.
 Some books, maybe, are simply left in the imagination, perhaps.

 The others on this list may ring with a lot of people.
 I expect most can be found in a public library.
 Probably not so much with this series.
 This was a series of books about a man who built a robot that he called Chip.
 The robot was built as a humanoid teenage boy, and the series was having Chip attend school while trying to keep his identity under wraps.
 I don’t remember too many of the details, and it’s out of print.
 I expect that much of the technology is probably dated, but it’s still one that I look fondly back on.
 Maybe I’ll have to check out eBay and try to find some old copies.

 There were hundreds of other books that I loved reading as a kid.
 Many I’m sure I don’t even remember but if I saw them again, I’d add them to the list.
 All I know is that reading gave me the ability to enter different worlds.
 As a kid, when imagination is as big as the universe, that was a great place to be.

-Readers, have you had an eye opening moment like this?
-Has there ever been a time when you got a look at someone else’s life, and it made you see yours differently?
-Let me know your story in the comments below.
-And, thanks so much for reading.Copyright 2017 Original content authorized only to appear on Money Beagle.
+What are some of your favorite books you remember as a kid?
+I’d love to hear in the comments below.Copyright 2017 Original content authorized only to appear on Money Beagle.
 Please subscribe via RSS, follow me on Twitter, Facebook, or receive e-mail updates.
 Thank you for reading.